Girlfriend (Alicia Keys song): Music video

-The video for "Girlfriend" was directed by Patrick Hoelck and shot on location in East London, United Kingdom, the video uses the Krucialkeys Sista Girl Mix.
+The video for "Girlfriend" was directed by Patrick Hoelck and shot on location in East London, England, the video uses the KrucialKeys Sista Girl Mix.
 The video starts in Keys' bedroom where her boyfriend is talking to his close female friend on the phone.
 She gets frustrated so she leaves the house to take a long walk through the city.
 While walking, she sees her boyfriend also on a walk with his female friend across the street.
 Keys then walks into a clothing store, performing in the fitting room.
 Strolling through clothing aisles, she spots a pair of red leather pants—at the same time the female friend had seen them.
 Keys yanks the hanger into her own hands.
 After the second verse is performed, the video shifts to a large, empty basement where she plays a musical piece on the piano.
 The video then goes back to the store, where Keys leaves out of to perform choreography with three other dancers at the corner of a street.
 Shortly after, she returns home to discover that her boyfriend and his female friend had been planning a surprise party for her all along.